-This decision was taken on the basis of proposals contained in a landmark report of the-then UN Secretary-General Kofi Annan: 'In larger freedom: towards development, security and human rights for all.'
-The report highlighted the need to 'restore the balance' of the UN by strengthening its human rights pillar.
-The Secretary-General argued that human rights, 'the promotion of which has been one of the purposes of the Organization from its beginnings,' required 'more effective operational structures.'
-He thus proposed 'a far-reaching overhaul and upgrading of our existing human rights machinery,' including by 'replac[ing] the Commission on Human Rights with a smaller standing Human Rights Council.'
-This 'would accord human rights a more authoritative position, corresponding to the primacy of human rights in the Charter of the United Nations.'
-The report left it to Member States to decide whether 'they want the Human Rights Council to be a principal organ of the United Nations or a subsidiary body of the General Assembly.'
+This decision was taken on the basis of proposals contained institution-building package (IBP), containing the rules for the in a landmark report of the-then UN Secretary-General Kofi functioning of the Council and its mechanisms.
+Annan: 'In larger freedom: towards development, security and human rights for all.'2 The report highlighted the need to 'res-In March 2011, after completing the review of its work and tore the balance' of the UN by strengthening its human rights functioning as requested in GA resolution 60/251, the Council pillar.
+The Secretary-General argued that human rights, 'the adopted resolution 16/21.78 Subsequently, the GA recognised promotion of which has been one of the purposes of the Orgathis outcome in resolution 65/281 and decided to maintain the nization from its beginnings,' required 'more effective operatiostatus of the Council as a subsidiary body.
+It further decided 'to nal structures.'
+He thus proposed 'a far-reaching overhaul and consider again the question of whether to maintain this status upgrading of our existing human rights machinery,' including [...] at a time no sooner than ten years [i.e. 2021] and no later by 'replac[ing] the Commission on Human Rights with a smalthan fifteen years' [i.e. 2026]9.
+On this occasion however, the GA ler standing Human Rights Council.'
+This 'would accord human did not request the Council to conduct a (further) review of its rights a more authoritative position, corresponding to the priwork and functioning.

+mitment to create a Human Rights Council 'responsible for pro-